ANSWERING YOUR COMMON QUESTIONS

 Counselling sessions run for 50 minutes to 1 hour.

 We do not provide medical certificates.
 We can provide a Certificate of Attendance, on request.

 A GP issued mental health plan will generally focus on a referral for a Medicare rebated appointment with a Psychologist.
 If counselling works better for you, then absolutely we can be part of this plan.
 It would be important for you to tell your GP that we are part of your mental health team.

 Please talk to your counsellor about supporting documentation we can provide that is tailored to your unique circumstances.

 No, your record of appointments and client notes are strictly held confidentially and securely.
 Your written informed consent is required to provide details for other services.

 We know affordability can be a barrier for people looking to attend counselling.
 Westlund Counselling uses a sliding scale fee structure, calculated based on income to ensure equity of access.
 The fee structure is calculated at $1 per $1000 of annual income, paid per session capped at $120 per session.
 Clients with a Centrelink concession or health care card are free.
-People living with or directly impacted by HIV are provided free counselling with the AIDS Action Council.
-To find out more about this, click here.

 The fee is not subject to rebate through Medicare.